krishnanpooja/Fault-Localization/README.md

 1. Load the training set  `Training_2_GoodBad.csv` on Weka.
 2. Parameter list check the File attribute and press 'Remove'.
 Its not a relevant attribute for modeling.
 3. Classify tab.
 Load the 'BestModel' in the model folder.
 Right click on the model and choose the option 'Reapply this models configuration'.
 4. Choose K fold.
-Set the number of folds to 12( for a good result)
+Set the number of folds to 7( for a good result)
 5. Press Start.

+Model: Random Forests
+Attributes: Based on correlation matrix
+Labels: Three labels – Good , Bad
+7 fold cross validation

+`Result`
+Correctly Classified     90.2736%
+Incorrectly Classified   8.7349 %

 ## List of Important Metrics
 1.Lines